 Governments al over the world now have the printing presses running 24 hours a day to print more paper money; the real hard assets to provide for your R5m pension has gone “poof” on the internet and the FSB is doing nothing, but nothing, about it.

-In conclusion, I offer Fin24 users and readers a recent blog post
+In conclusion, I offer Fin24 users and readers a recent blog post in America.

-: All articles and letters published on MyFin24 have been
+Disclaimer: All articles and letters published on MyFin24 have been

 independently written by members of the Fin24 community.
 The views of users